IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 More "Guidelines for Considering Operations and Management in IETF Specifications" can be found at https://datatracker.ietf.org/doc/draft-opsarea-rfc5706bis/.

-While these comments are primarily for the OPS ADs, the authors should consider them alongside other feedback and address them through updates or discussions.
+While these comments are primarily for the OPS ADs, the authors should consider them alongside other feedback received.

 **Document**: [Draft Name and Version]